OpenSSL User Guide

 Installation

-OpenSSL is pre-installed on ServBay, so no additional installation is required.
+OpenSSL is included with ServBay by default; no additional installation is required.

 Configuration

-The OpenSSL configuration file is typically located in the /Applications/ServBay/package/common/openssl/3.2
+The OpenSSL configuration file is usually located at /Applications/ServBay/package/common/openssl/3.2

 .
-You can modify the configuration file as needed to adjust the behavior of OpenSSL.
+You can modify this file as needed to adjust OpenSSL's behavior.

 [ req ]